 This task force was created in summer 2022 to establish a cost-effective and equitable conformance test program with a multi-stakeholder governance structure.
 Members of the task force include the Department of Homeland Security Science & Technology Directorate and Texas A&M University, along with stakeholders from the National 911 Program, National Emergency Number Association (NENA), National Association of State 911 Administrators (NASNA), Industry Council for Emergency Response Technologies (iCERT), and the NG911 Interoperability Oversight Commission.

-You can learn more about the task force and find its charter, a full list of committee members, upcoming events, and an application to volunteer at the Texas A&M University’s NG9-1-1 Interoperability Task Force site.
+You can learn more about the task force and find its charter, a full list of committee members, upcoming events, and an application to volunteer at the NG9-1-1 Interoperability Taskforce page.
 For a current list of standards for Enhanced and NG911, visit 911.gov’s Standard's page.

-The technical means for the interconnection of Next Generation 911 (NG911) and Public Safety Broadband Networks (like the one managed by the FirstNet Authority) is not well understood, established or widely deployed.
-To address this issue, the National 911 Program is collaborating with a group of public and private sector representatives to articulate the issue of NG911/PSBN connection and establish a list of goals to facilitate actions that actively support its interconnection by all members of the 911 and PSBN stakeholder communities.
+The technical means for the interconnection of Next Generation 911 (NG911) and Emergency Responder Broadband Networks is not well understood, established or widely deployed.
+To address this issue, the National 911 Program collaborated with a group of public and private sector representatives to articulate the issue of NG911/PSERBN connection and establish a list of goals to facilitate actions that actively support its interconnection by all members of the 911 and ERBN stakeholder communities.
 Learn about the 911 Program’s progress with public and private stakeholders on this topic.

 Achieving a nationwide “system of systems” for Next Generation 911 will require states to achieve specific goals in five categories: business/governance, technology, data, operations, and education as identified in the 2019 NG911 Roadmap Report.
 This project monitors and reports progress against goals within each category.
 See the latest progress.